Tag Archives: cracked tyres

 They then move the caravan out onto the roads and the cracked tyres, combined with heat build-up, cause the tyre to explode and in some cases, this can cause an unfortunate accident.
 We have all seen this, especially on bank holidays when the caravans are on the move for the first time.

-To summarise, it is always a good idea to check the tyres on trailers and caravans before hitting the road.
+on trailers and caravans before hitting the road.
 Farmers will always be farmers, and if you fit these for them, they will just let you, as they do not like parting with their money.
 This article also relates to tyre pressure.

 Another worrying aspect of this problem is that the cracked tyres are getting onto the used tyre market; we have seen this recently, and the fact that people are buying these worries me deeply.